Changing Educational Programs and Curriculum – Educators, Teachers, Schools

 As educators, we often like to do what we’re comfortable with and what we’ve done in the past.
-We often moan and groan when the new program or new curriculum comes around or when we’re asked to incorporate new instructional techniques.
+We often moan and groan when the new educational program or new school curriculum comes around or when we’re asked to incorporate new instructional techniques.
 But why?
 We expect our doctor to utilize the most current up-to-date medical practices.
 We wouldn’t go to a doctor to treat us for cancer if they still used the same techniques as they did 20 years ago.
 We wouldn’t go to a doctor who used the same techniques as they did even 5 years ago.
 We want the best most up-to-date procedures.
 Shouldn’t we do the same for our students in the classroom?

 Why is change such a four letter word when it comes to education and educators?
 I had the privilege of hearing Dan Heath, one of the authors of the book Switch: How to Change Things When Change is Hard, a few years back.
 It’s a good read and talks about how to approach change in any situation.
 Now I’m not going to give his secrets in the book away but his presentation did get me thinking about how differently we look at change in other parts of our lives.
 And in some cases, we even embrace and invite change into our lives.